darrenldl/oali/README.md

 ## Specifics
 #### Answer remembering
-Oali rememebrs answers to dialogues when appropriate, i.e. for relatively static information like
+Oali remembers answers to dialogues when appropriate, i.e. for relatively static information like
 - choice of editor
 - hostname
 - encryption parameters